chmarti1/lconfig/docs/bin.md

 ### lcburst

-The **D**ata **BURST** utility is intended for high speed streaming for a known duration.
+The **L**aboratory **C**onfiguration **BURST** utility is intended for high speed streaming for a known duration.
 The command-line options can be used to override the configured `nsample`, and otherwise, `nsample` determines the number of samples per channel that should be collected.

 ```bash
 $ lcburst -h